South Cornwall · TR11 · Cornwall Council Central

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Falmouth, that work is shaped by the place itself — Falmouth is a deep-water harbour town built around one of the world's largest natural harbours, with a thriving art college, Maritime Museum and a Victorian and Edwardian seafront, with a building stock that leans toward Georgian merchants' houses and Victorian terraces.
+The way we approach extension in Falmouth starts with a measured walk-round — Falmouth is a deep-water harbour town built around one of the world's largest natural harbours, with a thriving art college, Maritime Museum and a Victorian and Edwardian seafront, with a building stock that leans toward post-war suburbs at Trescobeas and Georgian merchants' houses.

 • Conservation Area